scott-snevets/Python-Fractals/README.md

-# python-mandelbrot
+# Python-Fractals
-Creates a graph of the Mandelbrot set.
+Creates some fractal images using python code
+The Mandelbrot set
+Newton's fractal